 Once the spawn ends and water heats up, crappie pull off the banks and relocate to deeper, cooler, more comfortable water.
 This is when a lot of casual anglers give up, but the fish are very catchable, you just have to go find them.

 Early morning and evening are best in the summer heat, and crappie often feed actively after dark around lighted docks and bridge lights.
+A quick look at the best fishing times can help you time those low-light windows.

 Fall: The Feeding Push